Roles: Proponent Opponent, Third Party

 2. Argument-acting roles: Proponent, Opponent, Third party

 The argumentative situation is defined as a three-pole situation, that is to say a three-role situation: Proponent, Opponent and Third Party.
-Each of these poles corresponds to a specific discursive modality, a discourse of proposition, supported by a proponent, a discourse of opposition, supported by the opponent, and a discourse of doubt or questioning, which defines the Third Party position.
+Each of these roles corresponds to a specific discursive modality, a discourse of proposition, supported by the proponent, a discourse of opposition, supported by the opponent, and a discourse of doubt or questioning, that defines the Third Party position.

 2.1 Proponent and Opponent

-The terms proponent and opponent are defined in dialectical theory, which frames argumentation as a game between these two partners, S. Dialectic.
-From an interactive perspective, the argument becomes dialectical when the third party is eliminated and each actor is assigned a role (“you will be the proponent, and I the opponent”) that must be assumed during the whole “dialectic round” (Brunschwig 1967).
-The elimination of the third party goes hand in hand with the expulsion of rhetoric and the constitution of a system of objective-rational norms.
-In a figurative sense, one could say that the third party is then replaced by Reason or Nature, in other words by the rules of truth.
+In dialectical theory, the terms proponent and opponent are defined, as partners in an argumentative game see dialectic.
+From an interactive perspective, an argument becomes dialectical when the third party is eliminated and each actor is assigned a role (“you will be the proponent, and I will be the opponent”) that they must assumed for the entire “dialectic round” (Brunschwig 1967).
+Eliminating the third party goes hand in hand with expelling rhetoric and the establishing a system of objective-rational norms.
+In a figurative sense, one could say that the third party is then replaced by Reason or Nature—that is, by the rules of truth.

-If we take a rhetorical view of argumentation, the argumentative game is defined first as an interaction between a proponent, the speaker, and a third party, who is the silent audience to be persuaded.
-Opponent and counter-discourse are not absent, but are consigned to the background.
+From a rhetorical perspective, the argumentative game is initially defined first as an interaction between a proponent, the speaker, and a third party, the silent audience to be persuaded.
+The opponent and counter-discourse are not absent, but consigned to the background.

-By getting into a discussion, participants acknowledge the fact that none of them has enough power or authority to decide on the matter at stake, and that they are engaged in a problematic situation.
+By engaging into a discussion, participants acknowledge the fact that none of them has sufficient power or authority to decide the matter at hand, and that they are engaged in a problematic situation.

 2.2 Third Party

-Considering that the argumentative question as a full systemic component of argumentative interaction emphasizes the role of the third party.
+Considering that the argumentative question is a full systemic component of argumentative interaction highlights the role of the third party.
 This figure materializes what is publicly at stake and the contact between the contradictory discourses.

-In its prototypical form, the argumentative situation appears as a situation of interaction between the speech of the proponent, the counter-discourse of the opponent, both mediated by a third, mediating, interrogative discourse.
+In its prototypical form, an argumentative situation is an interaction between the proponent’speech , the opponent’s counter-discourse, and a third, mediating, interrogative discourse.
 The third party stabilizes or manages the question, and decides upon the external relevance of the participants’ interventions.
-The argumentative situation, as embodied in an exemplary way in public adversarial exchanges is therefore a three-role situation.
-Basic argumentative situations such as political debates and cases being tried before the courts, are tripole.
-Argumentative speech is systematically multi-addressed, the addressee is not only, or not necessarily, the adversary-interlocutor, but in one case the public about to cast their vote, and in the other, the judge about to pronounce a verdict.
+Therefore, the argumentative situation, as exemplified in public adversarial exchanges, is a three-role situation.
+Basic argumentative situations such as political debates and court cases, are tripolar.
+Argumentative speech is systematically multi-addressed, the addressee is not only, or necessarily, the adversary-interlocutor, but also, in one case the public about to cast their vote, and in the other, the judge about to pronounce a verdict.

-In contrast to the categorical assertions and denials of the proponent and the opponent, the third party may appear as a softer and undecided character.
-In reality, it is the third party who refuses to accept either of the opposing proposals or points of view, asking for more arguments, remaining doubtful and leaving the question open, in the name of making an informed decision.
-In this sense, and in accordance with the most classical concept of argumentation, the judge is the prototypical figure of the third party.
-In the third party position are all ratified participants of the argumentative situation who consider that the argumentative forces are balanced, or, more subtly, that even if one seems to prevail, the other cannot be considered to be null.
+Unlike the categorical assertions and denials of the proponent and the opponent, the third party may appear softer and undecided.
+In reality, the third party refuses to accept either of the opposing proposals or points of view.
+They ask for more arguments, remaining doubtful and leaving the question open, in the name of making an informed decision.
+According to the most classical concept of argumentation, the judge is the prototypical figure of the third party.
+All ratified participants of an argumentative situation who consider that the argumentative forces balanced, or, more subtly, that even if one seems to prevail, the other cannot be considered to be null, are de facto in the third party position.
 In philosophy, the radicalization and reification of this position is elaborated as methodological skepticism.

-Once the third party and the argumentative question have been accepted as key elements of the argumentative exchange, the proponent and opponent may be granted full responsibility for their speeches.
-One may answer, “No!” and the other “Yes, of course!” without either of them being systematically accused of manipulation, bad faith or other kinds of fallacious speech.
+Once the third party and the argumentative question are accepted as key elements of the argumentative exchange, the proponent and opponent are granted full responsibility for their arguments.
+One may answer, “No!” and the other “Yes, of course!” without either of them being systematically accused of manipulation, bad faith or other of fallacious speech.

 Institutions may stabilize the argumentative roles and their attribution to individuals.
-In an ordinary interaction, the argumentative roles correspond not to permanent roles but to footings in the sense of Goffman (1987, chapter 3), in particular, in that they are labile.
-In the same speech turn, the same person can take the role of both the third party and proponent in relation to an issue (affirming a position while expressing a certain degree of doubt about it), or speak as a Proponent on an issue and as Opponent on another.
+In an ordinary interaction, the argumentative roles do not correspond to permanent roles but rather to footings, (Goffman (987, chapter 3), particularly in that they are labile.
+Within the same speech turn, the same person can take the role of both the Third party and the Proponent with regard to an issue (affirming a position while expressing a certain degree of doubt about it), or act as the Proponent on one issue and the Opponent on another.

 3. Argument-actors [Fr. actants] and Actors [Fr. actors]

-Any actor can occupy successively each of the three argument-acting roles (Fr. rôle actantiel), according to all the possible paths.
-For example, an actor may abandon his or her discourse of opposition in order to develop a discourse of doubt, switching from the argument-acting role of opponent to that of third party.
+Any actor can successively occupy each of the three argument-acting roles (Fr. rôle actantiel), according to all the possible paths.
+For instance, an actor may abandon his or her discourse of opposition in order to develop a discourse of doubt, switching from the argument-acting role of opponent to that of third party.
 An argumentative issue remains unsolved as long as the contradiction survives, even if some actors change their point of view.
-If two actors swap their argument-acting roles, that is to say, if they convince each other, the issue remains open.
+If two actors swap their argument-acting roles–that is, if they convince each other, the issue remains open.

-In the case of an argumentative alliance, or co-argumentation, the same argument-acting position can be occupied simultaneously by several actors; that is to say, by several individuals producing co-oriented interventions.
-The study of the argument should focus as much upon co-oriented interventions as upon anti-oriented interventions.
+In the case of an argumentative alliance, or co-argumentation, several actors can occupy the same argument-acting position simultaneously; that is, several individuals can produce co-oriented interventions.
+The study of argumentation should focus both on co-oriented interventions and anti-oriented interventions.

-The distinction between argument-actors / actors makes it possible to revisit the famous and strangely prized slogan “argument is war”, accompanied with its family of connected bellicose metaphors (Lakoff, Johnson 1980).
-Argument_2 may be a kind of war, luckily with a more limited number of casualties, but argument_1, that is argumentation, is not.
+The distinction between argument-actors / actors makes it possible to reconsider the famous and strangely prized sloganargument is war, along with its related bellicose metaphors (Lakoff, Johnson 1980).
+Argument_2 may be a kind of war, albeit with fewer casualties, but argument_1, that is argumentation, is not.
 The opposition between discourses, that is between argument-actors [Fr. actants], is not necessarily confused with possible collaborations or oppositions between people, that is, between actors [Fr. acteurs].
 Argumentative situations are confrontational only when the actors identify themselves with their argumentative roles.
-In the most obvious case, that of internal deliberation, the same actor may progress quite peacefully go through all the argument-acting positions.
-If a group deliberates upon a question involving their common interest, it fortunately happens that the associated members will together examine the various facets of the problem, that is to say the different possible answers to the question and the arguments that support them.
-During this process, they systematically occupy the different argument-acting positions, without clear identification with one of these positions, and without necessarily transforming this process into a war between the actors.
-The argumentative situation is not inherently polemical; but it certainly can be so when the features defining the identity of the participants are involved and are put at risk in the discussion.
+In the most obvious case, that of internal deliberation, the same actor can peacefully progress through all the argument-acting positions (argumentative roles).
+If a group deliberates on a question of common interest, it fortunately happens that the associated members will together examine the various facets of the problem together, that is, the different possible answers to the question and the arguments that support them.
+During this process, they systematically occupy the different argument-acting positions, without clearly identifying with one of these positions, and without necessarily transforming this process into a war between the actors.
+An argumentative situation is not inherently polemical; but it can certainly become so when features that define the participants’ identity are involved and put at risk in the discussion.